-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis and the schedules of the District's proportionate share of the net pension liability and District contributions on pages 4 through 10 and 40, respectively, be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis and the schedules of the District's proportionate share of the net pension liability/asset - PERS and OPEB RHIA and District contributions on pages 4 through 10 and 46 through 47, respectively, be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.